 Consumer and OEM functionality improved with a BCM

 Embedded BCM solutions

 The growing role of embedded software is one of the major trends defining automotive development.
 Demand for complex embedded automotive solutions stems primarily from the small size of these systems.
 The embedded software development market is expected to reach $233 billion by 2021.
-Advanced embedded electronics enable auto manufacturers to implement new location navigators in cars, diagnose symptoms of potential malfunctions, and avoid premature replacement of mechanical parts.
+Advanced fleet management video telematics and embedded electronics enable auto manufacturers to implement new location navigators in cars, diagnose symptoms of potential malfunctions, and avoid premature replacement of mechanical parts.

 The embedded software development market is expected to reach $233 billion by 2021.

-Embedded solutions and the Internet of Things (IoT) are also used extensively in body control module design.
+Embedded solutions and the Internet of Things (IoT) are also used extensively for developing body control module in automotive.
 Today, embedded software is used to develop two major types of architectures for BCMs: centralized and distributed.
 Centralized architectures require fewer modules with high functionality compared to distributed architectures, which are built with a smaller number of modules and more communication interfaces.
 A distributed BCM architecture is more flexible, yet it’s not possible to reach the level of optimization of an ECU with a centralized structure.